 A Mighty Girl's top picks of girl-empowering books for children and teens starring Asian American Mighty Girls.

-Asian American and Pacific Islander Heritage Month is here!
+Asian American and Pacific Islander Heritage Month is nearly here!
 Every May, we celebrate the diverse cultures and communities represented by Asians and Pacific Islanders (AAPI) in the United States — and recognize the contributions that AAPI people make to our country every day.

 If you'd like to celebrate and uplift girl-empowering AAPI stories during May, in this blog post, you can find dozens of books for children and teens starring Asian American and Pacific Islander Mighty Girls!
 From charming picture books to inspiring middle grade novels to thoughtful YA historical fiction, these stories showcase the diverse experiences of AAPI people in America.
 They also highlight universal experiences shared by all children and youth, that of discovering your passions and finding your path in the world.
 They're perfect for sharing with the kids in your life during AAPI Heritage Month and all year round!